 Every March 17, we break out every piece of green clothing and jewelry, don shamrock-shaped pins and glasses, and dye our bagels and beverages (particularly alcoholic ones) green.
 Not quite the way people celebrated St. Patrick’s Day in the seventh century—here’s exactly how St. Patrick’s Day became such a major drinking holiday.

 Early depictions of St. Patrick show him wearing blue, and the official color of the Order of St. Patrick, part of Ireland’s chivalry, was a sky blue known as “St. Patrick’s Blue.”
 So how did the feast day of the patron saint of Ireland get this obsession with green?

 One of the reasons green replaced blue was because of Ireland’s nickname, The Emerald Isle.
 The green stripe in the Irish flag also played a role.
 Traditionally, the green represents the Catholics of Ireland, the orange represents the Protestant population, and the white in the middle symbolizes the peace between the two religions.
 If you need a little luck in your life, try these St. Patrick’s Day traditions that will bring you luck.

 Of course, we can’t talk about St. Patrick’s Day without mentioning leprechauns.
 Back in the day, these mischievous little guys were said to wear red and gold jackets with pointy red hats.
-Now they’re rarely seen anything other than green, and, legend has it, they pinch anyone not wearing their favorite color.
+Now they’re rarely seen in anything other than green, and, legend has it, they pinch anyone not wearing their favorite color.
 And isn’t that reason enough to wear green?
 Before you search through your closet for your cutest green shirt, read these things you didn’t know about St. Patrick’s Day.